 To be considered for need-based scholarships, grants and loans, you must complete the FAFSA.

 The state of Kansas sets a high bar for non-residents to qualify for residency for tuition purposes.
-Extensive information about the standards is available on the Kansas Board of Regents website.
+Extensive information about the standards is available from the Kansas Board of Regents.
 Essentially, if you have not been a Kansas resident prior to law school, you will be considered to have moved here for education purposes and thus not able to enjoy residency status.
 There are a few notable exceptions under which you may qualify: